prasys/LYNParser/README.md

-# LYNParser
+# Lowyat.Net Scrapper
-The one and only parser for LYN using BeauitfulSoup Will be updating it once I've done some work
+The one and only scrapper for LYN [Lowyat.net forum] using BeauitfulSoup Will be updating it once I've done some work

 # Goals